Perpetual copyright: Battle of the booksellers

-When the statutory copyright term provided for by the Statute of Anne, the first copyright statute, began to expire in 1731 London booksellers fought to defend their dominant position by seeking injunctions from the Court of Chancery for works by authors that fell outside the statute's protection.
+When the statutory copyright terms provided for by the Statute of Anne (1710), the first copyright statute, began to expire in 1731, London booksellers fought to defend their dominant position by seeking injunctions from the Court of Chancery for works by authors that fell outside the statute's protection.
 At the same time the London booksellers lobbied parliament to extend the copyright term provided by the Statute of Anne.
 Eventually, in a case known as Midwinter v Hamilton (1743–1748), the London booksellers turned to common law and started a 30-year period known as the battle of the booksellers.
 The battle of the booksellers saw London booksellers locking horns with the newly emerging Scottish book trade over the right to reprint works falling outside the protection of the Statute of Anne.
 The Scottish booksellers argued that no common law copyright existed in an author's work.
 The London booksellers argued that the Statute of Anne only supplemented and supported a pre-existing common law copyright.
 The dispute was argued out in a number of notable cases, including Millar v.
 Kincaid (1749–1751) and Tonson v.
 Collins (1761–1762).
-A debate raged on whether printed ideas could be owned and London booksellers and other supporters of perpetual copyright argued that without it scholarship would cease to exist and that authors would have no incentive to continue creating works of enduring value if they could not inherit the property rights to their descendants.
+A debate raged on whether printed ideas could be owned and London booksellers and other supporters of perpetual copyright argued that without it scholarship would cease to exist and that authors would have no incentive to continue creating works of enduring value if they could not bequeath the property rights to their descendants.
 Opponents of perpetual copyright argued that it amounted to a monopoly, which inflated the price of books, making them less affordable and therefore prevented the spread of the Enlightenment.
 London booksellers were attacked for using rights of authors to mask their greed and self-interest in controlling the book trade.